-These walnut chocolate chip cookies are made with chocolate chips and chopped walnuts.
+These walnut chocolate chip cookies are made with chocolate chips and chopped walnuts have a slightly nutty flavor.
 They bake in under 12 minutes and have chewy centers and lightly golden edges.
-These are an elevated chocolate chip cookie and have a slightly nutty flavor.
+This is an elevated chocolate chip cookie recipe that is easy to make.

 Chopped walnuts are mixed into this soft cookie dough and each cookie dough ball is topped with extra chocolate chips and walnuts for decoration.
 This cookie dough does not require any chill time so you can bake a batch of cookies without any delay.
 Add a pinch of flaky sea salt on top of the baked cookies to balance out the sweetness.